davidthings/twitch-mon/web/README.md

 ## Note

-- Y axis for total in room
+- Main chart: total in room should re-range for the current window, not all time
-- more useful leaving
-- sorting by arrival
-- sort by duration in the
+- duration in room chart should have consistent y axis label
-- dot for each chat
-- what's on in the stream - log chats
-- cursor up and down to select
-- select
+- all chart titles should be consistent and bolder